 To make the most attractive offer you can, consider not only your company; the IT sector in general; your location; your size; and what you need, but also the demand for the role you’re offering; how many competitors may be seeking someone for the same role; skill requirement; level of experience; and level of candidate quality.
 Taking all these variables into consideration will give you a pretty good idea of what you should be paying.
-If, after all this, you’re still unsure give me a call or send me an email.
-I can guide you through the investigative process using our IT Salaries Report which breaks down the ranges for specific role types, job level (for example from executive management roles to networks, systems and testing roles) along with reporting respondent job satisfaction estimations; their notions of feeling valued; willingness to move; plus, the nature and scale of incentives which can sometimes trigger movement between roles.
+If, after all this, you’re still unsure give us a call or send us an email.
+We can guide you through the investigative process using our IT Salaries Report which breaks down the ranges for specific role types, job level (for example from executive management roles to networks, systems and testing roles) along with reporting respondent job satisfaction estimations; their notions of feeling valued; willingness to move; plus, the nature and scale of incentives which can sometimes trigger movement between roles.
 The numbers and insights on value and happiness may surprise you; they certainly surprised us!

 Presenting the Offer